 Former Chief Justice Detained at National Park Protest

-• The Former Chief Justice has been arrested during a protest against a proposed infrastructure project inside Nairobi National Park
+• A Former Chief Justice was arrested during a protest against a proposed infrastructure project at Nairobi National Park

-• The protest focused on plans to construct a car park linked to a hotel project and relocate the Nairobi animal orphanage
+• The protest focused on plans to construct a car park linked to a hotel project and to also relocate the Nairobi animal orphanage

-• Environmental activists say the development could threaten wildlife habitats and disrupt the park’s ecosystem
+• Environmental activists stated that the development could threaten wildlife habitats and damage the park’s ecosystem

-On Monday, June 8, the former chief justice joined demonstrators opposing plans to construct a Bomas of Kenya hotel car park inside the protected park, as well as proposals linked to the relocation of the Nairobi animal orphanage.
+On Monday, June 8, he joined demonstrators opposing plans to construct a Bomas of Kenya hotel car park inside the protected park, as well as proposals linked to the relocation of the Nairobi animal orphanage.

 David Maraga, Nairobi National Park, Kenya protests, Environmental activism, Police arrest, Conservation, Infrastructure development, Kenya news

-Former Chief Justice David Maraga is seen at the demonstration before being escorted by police officers.
+Former Chief Justice David Maraga is arrested during a protest against controversial developments at the Nairobi National Park.
 Photo credit: GCBOnline/Facebook

 Source: Getty Images

-Videos circulating online show Maraga being escorted into a police vehicle shortly after arriving at the scene, as tensions escalated between protesters and security officers deployed to the area.
+Videos circulating online showed Maraga being escorted into a police vehicle shortly after arriving at the scene, as tensions escalated between protesters and security officers deployed to the area.

 He had arrived alongside members of his campaign team, who were also seen retreating as police moved in to disperse the gathering near the park entrance.